-The Chief Guest for India’s RD parade came from 47 different countries till 2018.
+The Chief Guest for India’s RD parade came from 47 different countries till 2019.
 We have covered most of Asia, parts of Europe, Africa & the Americas.
 A dignitary from France was the chief guest most number of times (5) followed by Bhutan (4), Indonesia (3) and Mauritius (3).
-Dignitaries from Brazil, Cambodia, Nepal, Nigeria, Pakistan, Singapore, Thailand, Vietnam, UK & erstwhile Yugoslavia were chief guest on two occasions each.
+Dignitaries from Brazil, Cambodia, Nepal, Nigeria, Pakistan, Singapore, Thailand, Vietnam, UK, erstwhile Yugoslavia and South Africa were chief guest on two occasions each.

 Which part of the world did the Chief Guest come from?

 In the 1950s, only dignitaries from Asia were invited.
 India started inviting European dignitaries from the 1960s.
 In fact, European dignitaries were invited the most number of times in the 1960s, 1970s and even in 1980s.
 Their number has reduced in the last three decades.
 Dignitaries from India’s neighbouring South Asian countries were invited in every decade starting with the 1950s.
 South East Asian dignitaries seem to be the favourties of this decade as 14 of them were invited (including 10 in 2018) between 2010 and 2019.
 This is a part of India’s ‘Act East Policy‘.
 A dignitary from the Middle East was invited for the first time in 2003 when the Iranian president Seyed Mohammad Khatami was the Chief Guest.